 Ease of Setup

 As mentioned earlier, the Boondocker isn't going to set any speed records.
 It's just not a simple or intuitive design.
 That's not to say it's difficult to set up, just that you should plan on spending a solid twenty minutes.
 The Taj Mahal wasn't thrown up in five minutes, and when you see the impressive overall size of the Boondocker Hotel you'll understand why it isn't either.

 Two crisscrossed poles stretch the length of the roof.
 The difference with the Boondocker is that they only go the length of the roof, whereas many other tents (the Wawona, the Tensleep Station, and the Limestone for example) take these same poles all the way to the ground.
 Interspersed with the first two poles is a six-pronged hub that sits in the middle of the roof and sends four poles out to the corners of the tent, and another two, shorter, tensioning poles.

 It's not difficult to figure out, but it's undoubtedly a more intensive project than many other tents.
-Because it has to account for the large gear garage in addition to the tent itself, the rain fly is absolutely massive.
+Because it has to account for the large gear garage in addition to the tent itself, the rain fly is massive.
 It's a difficult task for one person.
 With two, it's pretty easy.

 Furthermore, the outside wall of the gear garage has an independent pole that requires guy lines and staking to stay upright.
 Again, it's not difficult, just time-consuming.